rocky-linux/documentation/docs/labs/networking/lab5-nfs.md

 This exercise deals with the client side of NFS.
 You'll try accessing the NFS server as a client.

 `showmount` is a handy utility for querying and showing mount information on NFS servers.
-It can also show the state of the NFS server as well as list the clients that are mounting from the server.
+It can also show the state of the NFS server and list the clients that are mounting from the server.
 Its syntax and options are shown here:

 ```bash
 SYNOPSIS